 Moving home takes enough organisation without thinking about what to do with your pets on moving day.
-But if moving is stressful for us, it’s definitely worth doing a bit of organising to support our furry friends during the upheaval.
-The increased amount of change will probably put them on edge – the rooms will look different and disorienting when everything is packed up, routines may change to accommodate packing and moving, and if you’re stressed, your pet will often pick up on that.
+But if moving is stressful for us, it’s definitely stressful for them - so it's worth doing a bit of organising to support our furry friends during the upheaval.
+Lots of things will change and it will probably put them on edge – the rooms will look different and disorienting when everything is packed up, routines may change to accommodate packing and moving, and if you’re stressed, your pet will often pick up on that too.

 Whilst often the easiest thing to do is to get a friend or relative to look after your pet for a couple of days whilst you do the bulk of the moving, that’s not always possible.
 If your pet is going to be around on moving day, making them feel safe and secure is going to be a priority.